Prag8855/aab/content/guides/freelance-visa.md

 - [ ] **A local economic interest**
     You must have clients in Germany or support the German economy.[^71] This is very important.
 If you don't plan to have clients or employees in Germany, you might not get a freelance visa.[^68]
 - [ ] **Enough income**
     You must make enough money to support yourself.
 In Berlin, your income must be higher than your rent + your health insurance + {{FREELANCE_VISA_MIN_INCOME|cur}}€ per month before taxes.[^53] The minimum income is different in other cities.
+The minimum income is higher if you have children and dependents.[^79]
 - [ ] **Self-employed work**
     You must be self-employed.[^73] You can't be an employee with social benefits.
 [Fake self-employment](/glossary/Scheinselbstständigkeit) is not allowed.[^3] If you only have one client, you might not get a freelance visa.
 - [ ] **Permission to do this job**